gding/gding.github.io/README.md

 **About**
 ==========
-This is the personal page of Geoffrey Ding, a mechanical engineering student at the University of California, Berkeley.
+This repository is the source code for the personal page of Geoffrey Ding, a student studying both mechanical engineering and electrical engineering & compter science (EECS) the University of California, Berkeley.
 It is a work in progress.